Steven Spielberg's unrealized projects: Cape Fear

 In the early stages of development, Spielberg was slated to direct the remake of the 1962 film Cape Fear whereas Martin Scorsese would direct Schindler's List (1993).
 Had Spielberg directed, he envisioned the roles of Max Cady and Sam Bowden to be portrayed by Bill Murray and Harrison Ford respectively.
 Spielberg eventually decided to swap projects with Scorsese in favor of directing Schindler's List instead.
 Although he was uncredited, Spielberg did remain as an executive producer of the remake.

-Untitled Howard Hughes biopic
+Rules Don't Apply

-In 1990, Spielberg was attached to direct Warren Beatty in a biopic about Howard Hughes that was written by Bo Goldman.
+In 1990, Spielberg was attached to direct Warren Beatty in a biopic about Howard Hughes film that was written by Bo Goldman.
 The film was eventually made without Spielberg's involvement and released in 2016 under the title Rules Don't Apply.

 Ultimatum

 As reported in August 1990, Spielberg was interested in directing Ultimatum, a 1980 spec script by Robert Roy Pool and Laurence Dworet about "a presidential adviser battling terrorists."
 The script was sold for $500,000 after the success of The Hunt for Red October.